R-Jayasree/Machine-Learning/README.md

   * **`Assignment 2/`**: Application of **Linear Regression** for loan amount prediction.
   * **`Assignment 3/`**: Application of **Naive Bayes**, **KNN** & **Support Vector Machine (SVM)** for the classification of e-mail spam data.
   * **`Assignment 4/`**: Ensemble Prediction and Decision Tree Model Evaluation for the Diabetes dataset.
+  * **`Assignment 5/`**: Perceptron vs Multi-Layer Perceptron with Hyperparameter tuning for the Handwritten characters dataset.

 ### **Getting Started**